jamashita/publikum/README.md

 Class for type definition.

 #### Clone
-Clone Objectliteral instance, when the object has circular reference, this operation will throw an Error.
+Clone Object literal, when the object has circular reference, this operation will throw an Error.

 #### Equality
-Check euqality Objectliteral instance, when the object has circular reference, this operation will throw an Error.
+Check the equality Object literal, when the object has circular reference, this operation will throw an Error.

 #### Function
 Function type definitions.